-Come early November, and Christmas may be just weeks away but we’re not ready to head full-tilt into festive decorating quite yet.
-Instead, now’s the time to revel in this side of late autumn and early winter that’s more about cosiness than sparkle.
+Come November, Christmas may feel on the horizon but if you're not ready to head full-tilt into festive decorating quite yet, now’s the time to revel in this side of late autumn that’s more about cosiness than sparkle.

 First on our list would be to fill our homes with candlelight.
-At times, winter’s darkness is to be embraced, turning the lights low and opting for the quiet, reflective shadows created by a singular candle instead.
+At times, autumn’s darkness is to be embraced, turning the lights low and opting for the quiet, reflective shadows created by a singular candle instead.
 At others, it is to be chased away, every nook and every cranny illuminated as soon as day turns to dusk.
-Winter scents make their first appearances now too, although they’re perhaps more of the pine and wood-smoke variety than spices and citrus for the time being.
+Choose scented candles accordingly too, opting for pine and wood-smoke notes now rather than the spices and citrus that will come later.

-Next in the process of dressing the house up for winter is the bringing in of the great outdoors.
+Next in the process of dressing the house up for late autumn (and in preparation for winter) is the bringing in of the great outdoors.
 A ritual much older than the Christmas celebration, evergreen stems are a reminder that, despite appearances, there’s still verdant green life to be found outside.
 This month, opt for those branches and garlands that are less snow-dusted and sparkling and more straight from the forest (even if they are life-like ones).
-A simple eucalyptus or twiggy wreath hung on the door now will hint at the cheery home inside, and you can add to it later with gold berries, velvet ribbons and pinecone clusters as we march towards Christmas.
+A simple twiggy wreath hung on the door will hint at the cheery home inside, and you can add berries and burnished leaves to it now, swapping them out for gold accents, velvet ribbons and pinecone clusters as we march towards Christmas.